ccma1120/Nuvoton_Tools/README.md

 All Nu-Link2-Pro firmware binary files can be found [here](./Latest_NuLink_Firmware)
 User can re-program Nu-Link2-Pro to another .bin file by the following instructions (Windows OS)
 1. Press the button on Nu-Link2-Pro and plug in USB cable.
 2. A "Nu-Link2-Pro" disk will show.
-(If you see disk name is "NuMicro MCU", it will upgrade DUT firmware instead of Nu-Link2-Pro itself)
+(If you see disk name is "NuMicro MCU", it will upgrade target device firmware instead of Nu-Link2-Pro itself)
 3. Drag and drop Nu-Link2-Pro firmware .bin file into the disk.
 4. Re-plug the USB cable and it's done.